 What is the CUNY Service Corps?

 The CUNY Service Corps enables CUNY students to become more engaged in their communities throughout the city.
 Service Corps members are part of a University cohort of students practicing service that is aligned with their civic and professional goals.
 Service placements last twenty-four weeks over two semesters.
-Participants work 12 hours per week.
-Corps members are paid $12/hour, and in some instances earn college credit.
+Participants work approximately 11-12 hours per week.

 To be eligible for the CUNY Service Corps, students must:

-- Be working toward a degree (undergraduate or graduate) at one of the participating CUNY colleges
+- Be working toward a degree at one of the participating CUNY colleges

 - Have a cumulative Grade Point Average of at least 2.5*

-- Have earned at least 24 college credits by the end of the summer semester
+- Have earned at least 24 college credits by the end of summer 2018 (18 credits for community college students)*

-- Have addressed all remedial education needs prior to beginning fall classes
+- Have addressed any remedial education needs prior to beginning fall classes

 In addition, the CUNY Service Corps is interested in applicants who demonstrate that they: